 The second problem with cold water is that it can result in swim failure.
 To protect vital organs in the core, the body restricts blood flow to the limbs when in cold water.
 If this reaches extreme levels the arms and legs no longer function properly and you can’t swim.
 If you feel yourself slowing down or struggling to swim, get out.

 The next risk is hypothermia.
 This occurs when you suffer a drop in core body temperature and can eventually lead to loss of consciousness and heart failure.
 The amount of time you can swim in cold water without suffering from hypothermia is determined by the temperature, your body size and shape and your experience, among other factors.
 Start with short swims to learn what your limits are.
 Always swim with other people.
 If your stroke rate slows down or you start to shiver, get out and warm up.

 When you finish swimming, you also need to concern yourself with something called ‘after drop’.
-This happens when you exit the water and cool blood from extremities starts circulating through your body again, lowering your core temperature, which is why you often start to shiver a few minutes after you finish swimming.
+This happens after you exit the water as your core continues to cool.
+This is believed to be a conduction effect as a cold front moves through your body from the outer layers to the inner core.
+This is why you often start to shiver a few minutes after you finish swimming.
 To minimise the risk, dress immediately starting with the top half of your body.
 Put on a hat and gloves and have a warm (non-alcoholic) drink.

 A wetsuit will not prevent cold water shock nor stop you from suffering hypothermia.
 However, it will help you to stay warmer for much longer, keep you afloat and, in most cases, allow you to swim faster.